Signed in as:

 The Education Center is built around three core components:

-This hybrid component - located at a physical facility hosted by a sponsoring organization - will support live broadcasts, workshops, symposiums, and town halls aimed at increasing public, media, and public sector (governmental) involvement in ovarian cancer awareness and prevention efforts.
+Our grass-roots-focused awareness outreach program is designed make sure that the media, the public and our elected officials see and understand the gravity of the illness and understand the options available.
+Our Education Center - located at a physical facility hosted by a sponsoring organization - will support live broadcasts, workshops, symposiums, and town halls aimed at increasing public, media, and public sector involvement in ovarian cancer awareness and prevention efforts.
+This initiative is ongoing with a physical facility planned for 2007.

 The Center is structured to have Regular Public Members, who elect and can serve as elected Trustees, or in other positions with the Center.
 We have various classes of members who serve on various operating Boards, including Family Members, Advisory Members, Student Members and Honorary Members.
 Each classification of membership retains certain rights and privileges of association with the Organization.